hientrn1201/4156-Group-Project/README.md

   We used it to help with Spring AI implementations and errors associated when building out.

   Prompt: I got this error [long error log] when retrieve relevant text using RAG

+- **Help with getting test documents that have relationship semantically**

+Reason : just to have data for the demo and show that the functions are working

+Prompt : give me a few documents that have semantic similarity related to ML